Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

-On Friday, Tyler O'Neill (.345 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 8:15 PM ET.
+On Saturday, Tyler O'Neill (batting .167 in his past 10 games) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Thomas Hatch.
+First pitch is at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Padres.
+He had a one-hit performance in his most recent game (1-for-4) against the Pirates.

 Tyler O'Neill Game Info & Props vs. the Pirates